Portion/Yield:Makes 12 quack eggs

-I cooked the duck legs in the water bath for 8 hours, flaked the meat and made a freshly ground aromatic five spice blend to flavour the duck meat.
+At the pub, we cook the duck legs in a water bath for 8 hours, but at home it’s best to roast the duck legs in the oven, then flake the meat and add a freshly ground aromatic five spice blend to flavour the meat.

 - 1 star anise

 - 1/2 cinnamon stick

 - 1 teaspoon roughly chopped fresh thyme leaves

 - 1/2 teaspoon coarse sea salt, plus extra for serving

 - 12 quail’s eggs

 - sea salt and freshly cracked black pepper